As Georgia Lifts Restrictions, Its Hospitals Are Not Ready For A COVID-19 Surge

 The Georgia Department of Public Health did not answer a question about whether the state's ICU bed capacity was sufficient.

-Data published by the state was slightly more optimistic about hospitals' bed capacity there.
-The same day the federal briefing said that 79% of Georgia ICU beds were full according to CDC data, the state reported it at 73%.
-As of Tuesday the CDC reported 71% of Georgia ICU beds were full; Georgia said 66% as of Monday.
-According to Georgia's data, portion of Georgia critical care beds that are full has hovered around 70% since April 14, the oldest date for which the state has reported the numbers.
+Data published by the state were slightly more optimistic about hospitals' bed capacity there.
+The same day the federal briefing said that 79% of Georgia ICU beds were full, according to CDC data, the state reported the figure at 73%.
+As of Tuesday, the CDC reported that 71% of Georgia's ICU beds were full; Georgia said 66% as of Monday.
+According to Georgia's data, the portion of Georgia critical care beds that are full has hovered around 70% since April 14, the earliest date for which the state has reported such numbers.

-The CDC data is based on a nationwide survey of hospitals and does not include every institution; the Georgia data is self-reported by hospitals, said Georgia Department of Public Health spokesperson Nancy Nydam, who offered no further details.
+The CDC data are based on a nationwide survey of hospitals and does not include every institution; the Georgia data are self-reported by hospitals, said Georgia Department of Public Health spokesperson Nancy Nydam, who offered no further details.

-Georgia as a whole is seeing a slight decrease in its average new daily coronavirus cases since late April — from 741 in the week ending April 26 to 702 the week ending May 10.
+Georgia as a whole is seeing a slight decrease in its average new daily coronavirus cases since late April — from 741 in the week ending April 26 to 702 in the week ending May 10.
 But in the 21 counties that make up the Atlanta metropolitan statistical area — which has the bulk of the state's coronavirus cases — the average of new daily cases has gone up in that same time frame.
 And ICU beds in the region are already mostly full.

-ICU beds in the 12-county hospital region just south of Atlanta were nearly 89% full on May 11, state data shows.
+ICU beds in the 12-county hospital region just south of Atlanta were nearly 89% full on May 11, state data show.
 Most of the other regions bordering Atlanta were over 70% full.

-In the region home to Atlanta and the CDC's headquarters, nearly two in every three critical care beds were occupied.
+In the region home to Atlanta and the CDC's headquarters, nearly 2 in every 3 critical care beds were occupied.

 But other places in Georgia have more wiggle room.
 Hospitals in southeast Georgia still had more than half of their ICU beds available May 11.
 The state had witnessed more than 34,000 total confirmed COVID-19 cases and more than 1,400 deaths as of Tuesday, May 12.